Branne-23/Bran.github.io/README.md

 ## ⚡ Fun Fact
 I’m passionate about **continuous learning** and bridging IT systems with **cybersecurity**.
+I also love **exploring the latest tech trends**, staying ahead in AI, networks, and the future of cyber defense 🌟
 > “Learning never stops, and security never sleeps.” 🔐